Many people are deficient in zinc, here’s why it’s crucial to have optimal levels…

 Next time you’re feeling a little run down, think zinc!

-2. Zinc can increase male fertility
+2/ Zinc can increase male fertility

-It protects the genetic material in the sperm from free radical damage and can help increase sperm production and motility.
+It protects the genetic material in the sperm from free radical damage and can help increase sperm production and motility(9).

-3. Zinc is important for female fertility and foetal health
+3/ Zinc is important for female fertility and foetal health

-But zinc isn’t only good for men, in females, it can boost immunity and supports hormone levels.
+In females, it can boost immunity and supports hormone levels.

 The need for zinc is higher during pregnancy, as it assists in the growth and development of the foetus.

 It increases the conversion of androstenedione to testosterone, and if coupled with high-intensity workouts, the body can produce even higher levels of testosterone.

 In one study, 20 young men were given a zinc-restricted diet for 20 weeks while measuring serum testosterone levels.

-The same study showed that zinc supplementation in older men over a period of 6 months significantly raised serum testosterone levels (8.3 +/- 6.3nmol/L to 16.0 +/- 4.4 nmol/L).
+The same study showed that zinc supplementation in older men over a period of 6 months significantly raised serum testosterone levels (8.3 +/- 6.3nmol/L to 16.0 +/- 4.4 nmol/L)(10).

-5. Zinc can enhance strength and athletic performance
+5/ Zinc can enhance strength and athletic performance

 Zinc supports an anabolic state by supporting key hormones such as human growth hormone and insulin-like growth factor-1 (IGF-1), as well as testosterone.

-6. Zinc can improve insulin sensitivity
+6/ Zinc can improve insulin sensitivity

 Zinc plays a critical role in insulin sensitivity and glycaemic control, and a number of studies have shown the beneficial effects of zinc supplementation on metabolic markers.

-Studies have documented that zinc levels are lower in obese individuals and a study published in 2012 found that insulin sensitivity improved, without changes in leptin levels, in non-diabetic obese subjects on zinc supplementation.
+Studies have documented that zinc levels are lower in obese individuals(1) and a study published in 2012 found that insulin sensitivity improved, without changes in leptin levels, in non-diabetic obese subjects on zinc supplementation(12).

 Poor insulin regulation can impair glycaemic control, leading to poorly managed blood sugar levels, weight gain, and the inability to lose weight.

-7. Take zinc for aromatase inhibition
+7/ Take zinc for aromatase inhibition

 Having optimal levels of testosterone is great for strength, fertility, libido, immune function and overall health.